Promoting community, recreation & fun

 Today his estate, Azalea Hall, is long gone.
 The land was divided and sold, again and again.
 This land eventually grew into a community, the neighborhood known as Fry’s Spring.
 It is one of the most interesting and diverse of all of the City’s neighborhoods, as well as its largest.

 In the early days of the Commonwealth, as in many other parts of the country, towns and cities were not often incorporated; they just amalgamated out of homesteads and forges, mills and taverns, or perhaps wide places where two paths crossed.
 Each little entity had its local name.
 Such names will typically carry forward as part of the local “color” of a community, but then fade away as the city’s infrastructure and sophistication grows.

 Today, Charlottesvillians seldom, if ever, use or hear such place-names as Tinsleytown, Big Hill, or Hog Waller in our daily conversations.
 The land encompassing those places remains.
 Their histories are mostly gone.
 Fry’s Spring is different.
 It is a term that is in common use.
 You will find it on City stationery, buses, tax maps, the internet, you name it.
 As for The Spring itself, it lies within the beautiful sylvan park that is The Fry’s Spring Beach Club.
 Today the water surges from the porous iron-rich stone of its aquifer, through a cleft deep in the earth, and into the still, dappled light of a deeply shaded hollow; just as it did the first time J. F. Fry saw it.

 Board of Directors

-Charged with supervising the overall affairs of the Club, the FSBC Board of Directors is comprised of seven voting members elected by fellow voting members each year, for a term of one year, at the annual membership meeting.
-Email the entire board or individual members:
+Charged with supervising the overall affairs of the Club, the FSBC Board of Directors is comprised of 11 voting members elected by fellow voting members each year, for a term of three years, at the annual membership meeting.
+Email individual board members:

 Melissa Henriksen, President